To create your game server's first container build, you will need to generate your server in Linux.

-Once the build is created, let's create the docker container.
+Once the Build is ready, let's make the docker container.

 One of Edgegap's features is that it's agnostic of how you build your game executable.
 It just needs a reference for an OCI Image ( Docker, ContainerD), and it will be able to spin any number of servers you want.
-We will now get you started with the creation of your server running in a container.
+We will now get you started with creating your server running in a container.

-Dockerfile at the root folder.
+Dockerfile at the root folder starting with Docker.
 This configuration file describes how to build the image, and here are the main points to look at:

-- Move your build that was done using the unity editor in a folder call build
+- Move the Build you created using the unity editor in a folder called build.

 - Create a folder on your local machine ( If you have Docker installed )

-- Create a folder call build in this folder
+- Create a folder called build in this folder

 - Copy the files generated by your Unity build into the

 - Create a file called

 entrypoint.shand copy the content in ( Updating your build name )